-- If you would like to reserve a DSU bus, please contact Don Steck at extension 2051, and provide him with a copy of your approved TA# and contact Dave McKelleb at extension 2053.
+- If you would like to reserve a DSU bus, please fill out the bus request form with your approved TA# and contact Dave McKelleb at extension 2053.

 - Please refer to the Mileage Rates For Vehicles form for current rates for DSU vehicles.

 - Rental Vehicles – When you need a rental car, either in St. George or out of town, make the reservations through the State of Utah Travel Office at (801) 538-3350 or toll free at 866-489-9834 to take advantage of state contract rates.
 Anyone there can help you.
 You may also make your state contract reservations online at enterprise.com by entering the code XZ47075 in the “Promotion Code or Account Number” box.
 You must take the Defensive Driving course before you rent a vehicle for business.
 Call Felica at extension 7566 for more info.
 If you are able to get a state contract reservation, insurance is included in the rate.
 If you are not using a state contract when you rent a vehicle, you must purchase liability insurance with limits (100,000/300,000/25,000) and full Collision Damage Waiver coverage.
 This matches the coverage we have on state contract rentals and meets with the approval of the State Risk Management Department.
 You, as the DSU employee, are the only authorized driver.
 When renting vehicles, you must have a credit card for payment.